 Includes: Airport pick up and drop off (at closest airport), Guest house/Lodge Accommodation, Some Meals (lunch at the project is always included, some projects have breakfast and dinner available at their guest house), On-site training, Emergency Support, Donation to Placement Partner, AEI Travel Manual, $10 Credit in our Zazzle store (towards the purchase of recycled water bottles, reusable bags, etc), American and Canadian clients get 50% off at the online AEI IceBreaker store, Carbon credits to offset 3 tonnes of greenhouse gas emissions, Premium Individual Travel Insurance (up to $500, 000 USD in emergency medical coverage), Travel discounts (through automatic membership to a volunteer only travel discount program), 24/7 Travel and emergency assistance.
 Are you thinking of fundraising for a portion, or all your fees?
 Many of our clients have been very successful with their fundraising efforts.
 To learn more about their successful fundraising projects and see how you can fund raise for your experience, please visit our fundraising page!

-Veterinary volunteers will need to apply for a certificate from the Nepal Veterinary Council in Kathmandu for permission to volunteer medically with animals.
-These certificates can only be applied for in person while volunteers are in Kathmandu, volunteers should set aside an extra $300 for this certificate.
+Veterinarians will need to apply for a certificate from the Nepal Veterinary Council in Kathmandu for permission to volunteer medically with animals.
+These certificates can only be applied for in person while volunteers are in Kathmandu, volunteers should set aside an extra $300 USD for this certificate.
 This does not apply to students as they will not be working with animals as lead veterinarians.

 Volunteer Activities: Medical volunteer activities include assessing, diagnosing and treating sick and injured dogs and cats, vaccinating, deworming, administering anesthesia and performing surgical procedures.
 Standard volunteer activities include helping to socialize the dogs and cats, washing and brushing the dogs at the shelter, cleaning enclosures, feeding the animals, helping with administrative tasks, distributing promotional materials, educating the public on stray dogs and promoting rabies awareness.